codeOfRobin/try-swift-talk/try!Swift.md

 Sockets ➡ streams of data packets over time on a wire ➡ Rx ❤️ Sockets

+^ Let's talk about websockets first

 ^ Thus, Rx translates really well for things like websockets, cos websockets are packets over a wire over time.
-We’ve even written our own wrappers around existing websocket clients for our app, and things like network disconnections, event subscriptions etc. are handled _really_ well. (link to repo)
+We’ve even written our own wrappers around existing websocket clients for our app, and things like network disconnections, event subscriptions etc. are handled _really_ well. (link to repo that we'll be open sourcing soon 😉)

 ---